Applying to Rosedale:

 Held twice a year—once in spring, once in fall—these free, three-day events let prospective students attend classes, worship in chapel, get a feel for life at Rosedale, meet faculty, and participate in special events.
 Students can also schedule meetings with academic and financial aid advisors to get all their questions answered in person.

 Space is limited, so sign up now!

 *If Discover Rosedale doesn’t work for you or your schedule, we invite you to schedule an individual campus visit!

-Credits may be transferred to RBC from colleges and institutions on a case-by-case basis as approved by the academic dean and as they apply toward completing a program of study at RBC.
-Students desiring to transfer academic credits from other institutions must request an official transcript from the other school be sent to RBC.
+You can transfer credits to RBC from colleges and institutions on a case-by-case basis as approved by the academic dean and as they apply toward completing a program of study at RBC.
+If you want to transfer academic credits from other institutions, you must request an official transcript from the other school be sent to RBC.
 Credits must be at or above a grade level of “C” to be eligible for transfer.
 Grades for courses taken at other colleges and transferred to RBC are not included in the RBC cumulative GPA.

 Credits from accredited colleges and institutions are automatically eligible for transfer (if they apply toward a program of study at RBC).
 To determine course equivalencies, the academic dean may consult course descriptions and syllabi.